History of Iran: Nader Shah and his successors

 Iran's territorial integrity was restored by a native Iranian Turkic Afshar warlord from Khorasan, Nader Shah.
 He defeated and banished the Afghans, defeated the Ottomans, reinstalled the Safavids on the throne, and negotiated Russian withdrawal from Iran's Caucasian territories, with the Treaty of Resht and Treaty of Ganja.
 By 1736, Nader had become so powerful he was able to depose the Safavids and have himself crowned shah.
 Nader was one of the last great conquerors of Asia and briefly presided over what was probably the most powerful military force in the world.
 To financially support his wars against Iran's arch-rival, the Ottoman Empire, he fixed his sights on the weak but rich Mughal Empire to the east.
-In 1739, accompanied by his loyal Caucasian subjects including Erekle II, he invaded Mughal India, defeated a numerically superior Mughal army in less than three hours, and completely sacked and looted Delhi, bringing back immense wealth to Iran.
+In 1739, accompanied by his loyal Caucasian subjects including Heraclius II, he invaded Mughal India, defeated a numerically superior Mughal army in less than three hours, and completely sacked and looted Delhi, bringing back immense wealth to Iran.
 On his way back, he also conquered all the Uzbek khanates – except for Kokand – and made the Uzbeks his vassals.
 He also firmly re-established Iranian rule over the entire Caucasus, Bahrain, as well as large parts of Anatolia and Mesopotamia.
 Undefeated for years, his defeat in Dagestan, following guerrilla rebellions by the Lezgins and the assassination attempt on him near Mazandaran is often considered the turning point in Nader's impressive career.
 To his frustration, the Dagestanis resorted to guerrilla warfare, and Nader with his conventional army could make little headway against them.
 At the Battle of Andalal and the Battle of Avaria, Nader's army was crushingly defeated and he lost half of his entire force, forcing him to flee for the mountains.
 Though Nader managed to take most of Dagestan during his campaign, the effective guerrilla warfare as deployed by the Lezgins, but also the Avars and Laks, made the Iranian re-conquest of the particular North Caucasian region this time a short lived one; several years later, Nader was forced to withdraw.
 Around the same time, an assassination attempt was made on him near, which accelerated his descent into paranoia and megalomania.
 He blinded his sons, whom he suspected of the assassination attempts, and showed increasing cruelty against his subjects and officers.
 In his later years, this eventually provoked multiple revolts and, ultimately, his assassination in 1747.